 Sometimes providers and their routes have issues.
 If you’re only connected to one provider, this can cause headaches for both you and your customers.
 Here at RingCaptcha, we’re connected with over 10 providers, so if one provider is having issues, your traffic is automatically routed to the next best provider for each route.

 As we already mentioned, sometimes people lose service, which results in the SMS not reaching the device.
 Other times, the wrong number is input by mistake which also prevents the SMS from reaching the intended device.
 Providing users with a backup method to complete verification can help to increase your success rates and account for any unforeseen failures.
 Voice verification, which places a call to the user asking them to press a digit (or digits) to confirm verification, is a great example.
 If the digit/s is pressed, your backend is notified that the user is verified.

-If you have any questions or any thoughts about ensuring verification is successful, feel free to comment below or message us in our live chat 🙂
+If you have any questions or any thoughts about ensuring phone call verification is successful, feel free to comment below or message us in our live chat 🙂